 2. Your Fragrance Has to be Discovered, Not Announced

-There’s no need to spray your whole body 15 times to get the smell to stick.
+The best way to wear cologne is to make sure you don’t over do it—there’s no need to spray your whole body 15 times to get the smell to stick.
 Just a few spritzes in the right places and you’re set.
 These spots are called “pulse points” and they are where blood flows heavily.
 These spots heat up and let the fragrance dissipate better.

 The best way to make sure you’re not using too much is to adhere to the three-shot strategy.
 One on the right side of the neck, one on the left, and one on the wrist, then pat it with the other wrist.
 (It’s important to pat them together, not rub; rubbing makes the fragrance lose strength.)